The Data Center Rundown

 Read at Data Center Knowledge→

-IBM has announced an $11 billion acquisition of Confluent with the stated goal of enhancing data handling capabilities specifically within complex hybrid cloud environments.
+IBM plans to acquire Confluent in an $11 billion transaction aimed at enhancing data handling capabilities within complex hybrid cloud environments.

 Read at Data Center Knowledge→